HenrikBengtsson/ucsf-vpn/README.md

       password secrets

 For security, the ~/.netrc file should be readable only by the user / owner of the file.
-If not, then 'ucsf vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.netc).
+If not, then 'ucsf-vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.netc).

 Requirements: